At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific needs of students with ASD and learning difficulties.
-Understanding their unique challenges will help you demonstrate your ability to provide tailored support during the interview.
+Understanding their unique challenges and how to adapt your teaching methods will demonstrate your commitment and suitability for the role.

 ✨Tip Number 2